Public Works Contact Info

 • Branches larger than 2 inches in diameter should be cut into lengths of 2 to 4 1/2 feet, bundled with twine, tagged and placed at the curb on trash collection day.
 Bunches cannot weight more than 50 pounds.
 Please set bundles with cut ends at the curb.

-• During the offseason ONLY between mid-December to late March, paper yard waste bags may be dropped off at SOCRRA at no charge.
+• During the offseason ONLY between mid-December to the end of March, paper yard waste bags may be dropped off at SOCRRA at no charge.
 SOCRRA is located at 995 Coolidge Hwy., Troy, MI 48084 (across from the Meijer gas station).

 YARD WASTE TAGS

-Yard waste tags are required for each bag and can of yard waste for each use.
+Yard waste tags will be required for the 2024 yard waste collection period, starting the first week of April.
 Yard waste without a tag will not be picked up.
+Each tag costs $3, or four tags may be purchased for $10.

-Tags cost $3 each, or $10 for 4 ($2.50 each).
-Yard waste tags are available for purchase at City Hall and the Library during normal business hours and at Public Safety 24/7.
-Tags are also available at Durst Ace Hardware, 2450 W. 11 Mile Road, for $2.50 each.
-(Durst purchased tags for $10 for 4 and is selling them at cost.)
+Yard waste tags will be available for purchase at City Hall and the Library during normal business hours and at Public Safety 24/7.
+Tags will also be available at Durst Ace Hardware, 2450 W. 11 Mile Road.

 Please note: There is a $1.50 credit card fee at City Hall.
 Only cash or check is accepted at the Library and Public Safety.
 Yard waste tags are not available at Public Works.

 Bags and cans cannot weigh more than 50 pounds each and are collected on your trash pickup day.
-Cans must be identified as containing yard waste or compost.
+Cans must be identified as containing yard waste or compost and may not be larger than 32 gallons.
 Plastic bags containing yard waste will not be collected.

 This does include any branches under 4 feet in length or under 2 inches in diameter.